The Canada PRO deposit is made by the CRA for Child and Family Benefits to residents of Ontario and Alberta.

 When can I expect payments in the future?

-Here is the OTB monthly payment schedule for 2022:
+Here is the OTB monthly payment schedule for 2023 if you live in Ontario:

 Unlike OTB, the ACFB payments are made quarterly.

-Here are the 2022 payment dates for ACFB:
+Here are the 2023 payment dates for ACFB if you live in Alberta:

 Still have questions about Canada Pro?
 You can learn more about Child and Family Benefits on the Government of Canada website, and even access your personal CRA account online.